We strongly believe in doing research with the communities who are affected.

-Laurie Proulx works with the team as the lead patient partner.
+Laurie Proulx works with the team as a Knowledge Broker.
 She has worked with Dr. Toupin April since she was a trainee and supports patient engagement and knowledge translation activities.
 Laurie was diagnosed with Juvenile Idiopathic Arthritis when she was 14 and works extensively with research teams in rheumatology, as well as with national health care organizations.
 She is 2nd Vice-President with the Canadian Arthritis Patient Alliance, the largest volunteer patient organization in Canada.

 Emily Sirotich is a PhD student in Health Research Methodology at McMaster University in Hamilton, Canada.
 Ms. Sirotich is passionate about data collection and patient/community engagement in all aspects of research.
 Her research interests include guideline development, rare diseases, and rheumatological disorders.
 Ms. Sirotich is also a Steering Committee member of the COVID-19 Global Rheumatology Alliance and Board Member of the Canadian Arthritis Patient Alliance.